OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > The `view` modifier indicates that the function reads global state or calls other `view` functions.
 It is possible to create a `view` function that does not read global state, but the compiler throw a warning in this case.
 >
 > The `write` modifier indicates that the function writes to global state or calls other `write` functions.
-It is possible to create a `view` function that does not read global state, but the compiler throw a warning in this case.
+It is possible to create a `write` function that does not read global state, but the compiler throw a warning in this case.
 >
 > The arguments are treated as local variables within the function, so code in the function can read them or assign to them.
 >